Secure contactless payments are now accepted on Compass buses

 You can use contactless to purchase any of our tickets up to a total value of £45.00.
 This can include more than one ticket in a single transaction, e.g. an adult and a child ticket so long as the total price does not exceed £45.00.

 Why is your contactless limit set to £45?

-The national limit for contactless payments in the UK has been set to £45, so we are unable to process single contactless transactions above this value.
+The national limit for contactless payments in the UK has been set to £100.00, however we are unable to process single contactless transactions above £45.00 for fraud protection reasons.

 My statement shows that I have been charged, but not by the full amount - why?